DBTrenches/tsqlscheduler/README.md

 Create agent jobs from definitions stored in SQL tables.
 Currently supports the following features:

 - Schedule tasks to run on a schedule every day, or every N hours/minutes/seconds
-- Automatically create a SQL Agent job from each task
+- Automatically create a SQL Agent job from each task (stored in a Task table)
 - Provide logging of task execution history (runtime, success/failure, error messages)
 - Conditional execution of tasks based on replica status - if an availability group is linked to a task that task will only run when that node is the primary replica